jagaapple/grape-extra_validators/README.md

 ## License
 The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 Copyright 2020 Jaga Apple.
-All rights reserve
+All rights reserved.